cp6/Reddit-video-downloader/README.md

 # Reddit video downloader
-Super simple PHP class that downloads videos hosted on **v.redd.it** as well as get post details such as thumbnail, video dimensions, duration, posted date, title, user and subreddit.
+Super simple PHP class that downloads videos hosted on **v.redd.it** as well as getting the post details such as thumbnail, video dimensions, duration, posted date, title, user and subreddit.

 The Reddit post URL is used as the input (see example below).

-#### Note you will need [FFmpeg](https://www.ffmpeg.org/) installed on your web server.
+#### Note you will need [FFmpeg](https://www.ffmpeg.org/) installed on your web server for this to work.

 ## Features and usage